codingalvin/codingalvin/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I have a passion for coding and robotics.
-I enjoy creating games using Pygame and creating robots.

-What I am working on:

-I'm currently working on my chatbot program, which is updating almost daily on my Github page.
+I love creating games using Pygame, scratch and creating robots.
+I know languages like Python, Javascript, HTML and AHK.
+I'm currently working on my chatbot program and my website, which is updating almost daily on my Github page.
 I’m currently learning C++ and how to use VEX Robotics.

+<--Here are some of my creations:
+- -->